ComputeCanada/magic_castle/docs/README.md

 - `spot`: identify instances that are to be spawned as spot/preemptible instances.
 This tag is supported in AWS, Azure and GCP.
 It is ignored by OpenStack and OVH.
 - `efa`: attach an Elastic Fabric Adapter network interface to the instance.
 This tag is supported in AWS.
-- `ssl`: identify instances that receive a copy of the SSL wildcard certificate for the domain

 Puppet tags expected by the [puppet-magic_castle](https://www.github.com/ComputeCanada/puppet-magic_castle) environment.